bjeavons/Bakery-Chef/README.md

 Drupal sites come pre-installed with latest Bakery 2.x development release.

+Edit the Vagrantfile to symlink Bakery modules from your host to ease development.

+All admin accounts are username: admin and password: 1234

 ## Testing

 Cucumber tests of SSO and basic data synchronization are available in the /tests directory.